satansdeer/satansdeer.github.com/src/pages/posts/javascript-type-system/index.md

 Here is definition from Benjamin Pierce book [Types and Programming Languages](http://www.cis.upenn.edu/~bcpierce/tapl/index.html)

-> A type system is a tractable syntactic method for proving the absence of certain program behaviors by classifying phrases according to the kinds of values they compute.
+> A type system is a tractable syntactic method for proving the absence of certain program behaviours by classifying phrases according to the kinds of values they compute.

 Syntactic means that it is a language feature.
 And it basically means that a language will only generate a program when it can prove that the types align.